alphachai/supreme-palm-tree/README.md

 # supreme-palm-tree

-A demo API built with Python 3.8 and FastAPI.
+A demo API built with Python 3.8 using FastAPI, Pydantic (request schemas), SQLAlchemy (ORM), and Alembic (migrations).

 #### Getting Started